ropensci/canaper/.github/CONTRIBUTING.md

 Though note that private discussions over email don't help others - of course email is totally warranted if it's a sensitive problem of any kind.

+### Code of conduct

+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 ### Thanks for contributing!

 This contributing guide is adapted from the tidyverse contributing guide available at https://raw.githubusercontent.com/r-lib/usethis/master/inst/templates/tidy-contributing.md